Last Updated January 2025

 -

-Do not use force or resist arrest,
+Do not use force or resist arrest.

-Even if you think your rights are being violated.
+Do not use force or resist arrest, even if you think your rights are being violated.
 Instead, document all the facts from the incident and contact an attorney to assess any legal options available to you.

 -